jacobobryant/biff/slate/source/index.html.md

 target="_blank"> add a deploy key</a>.
 Biff will <a href="https://github.com/jacobobryant/biff/blob/master/prod/task"
 target="_blank"> add it to the keychain</a> for you on app startup.

+# FAQ

+## Why Crux and not Datomic?

+I used Datomic pretty heavily in my own projects for about a year prior to switching to Firestore and then Crux.
+My opinion on Datomic vs. Crux is that Datomic is more powerful and can probably scale better, but Crux is  easier to get started with and has a lot less operational overhead for small projects (in terms of developer time).
+I've had many headaches from my time using Datomic (<a href="https://jacobobryant.com/post/2019/aws-battles-ep-1/" target="_blank">and AWS</a>, which Datomic Cloud is coupled to).
+On the other hand, using Crux has been smooth&mdash;and you can use DigitalOcean instead of AWS (yay).
+Since Biff prioritizes the solo-developer / early-stage / rapid-prototyping use-case, I think Crux is a much better fit.
+Whereas if I was in a situation with many developers/delivering an application that I knew would have scale once released, Datomic Cloud Ions I think would be great.

+Off the top of my head, a few more reasons:

+ - I like that Crux doesn't enforce schema, which made it easy for Biff to use it's own schema (i.e. rules).
+I also think it's better for rapid-prototyping, when you're still figuring out the schema and it changes often.

+ - Although Crux is less featureful, it's good enough for me.
+It's immutable and has datalog queries.
+In some cases, it makes Crux easier to use which could be considered a benefit for some situations. e.g. transactions in Crux are much less complex than in Datomic.

+ - Crux is open-source.
+I'm a pragmatist and I don't mind using a closed source DB like Datomic in an app.
+But for Biff, a web framework intended for other people to build their apps on too, I'd rather not have a hard dependency on something closed-source.
+It'd suck if a feature broke in Datomic that was critical for Biff but low-priority for Cognitect.
+(I have a small budgeting app on Datomic that was down for several months because of that).

+ - For hobby projects, you can run Crux on DigitalOcean with filesystem persistence for $5/month, whereas Datomic Cloud starts at $30/month.
+Doesn't matter for a startup of course, but I wouldn't want to be shelling out
+   $30/month forever just to keep that budgeting app running.